-During the reporting year the Non-Executive Directors of the Company were Dr David Klingner, Mr Geoff Atkins, Mr Clark Davey, Mr Peter Turnbull, Mr Bernard Wheelahan and Mr Jose Coutinho Barbosa.
-Ms Luciana Rachid was appointed to the Board as an independent Non-Executive Director on 26 August 2016.
+During the reporting year the Non-Executive Directors of the Company were Dr David Klingner, Mr Geoff Atkins, Mr Clark Davey, Mr Peter Turnbull, Mr Bernard Wheelahan, Mr Jose Coutinho Barbosa and Ms Luciana Rachid.

-A majority of the Board, being Dr David Klingner, Mr Geoff Atkins, Mr Clark Davey, Mr Peter Turnbull, Mr Bernard Wheelahan and Ms Luciana Rachid are considered to be independent Directors based on the above criteria.
+A majority of the Board, being Dr David Klingner, Mr Geoff Atkins, Mr Clark Davey, Mr Peter Turnbull and Ms Luciana Rachid are considered to be independent Directors based on the above criteria.

-The Company considers Mr Jose Coutinho Barbosa to be a non-independent Director, due to Mr Barbosa providing significant services to the Group.
-Services rendered are provided on normal commercial terms at market rates.
-In practice, Mr Jose Coutinho Barbosa as a Non-Executive Director provides oversight and advice.
+The Company considers Mr Jose Coutinho Barbosa to be a non-independent Director due to a company in which Mr Barbosa has an interest providing significant services to the Group.
+Services rendered are provided by the relevant related party company on normal commercial terms and conditions and at market rates.
+In practice, Mr Jose Coutinho as a Non-Executive Director provides oversight and advice.